hpcloud/HPCloud-PHP/README.md

 ## Requirements

 * PHP 5.3
 * An active HP Helion Public Cloud account with the desired services or HP Helion OpenStack.
+Please note that the services you wish to use (e.g. Object Storage) must be activated on your account.
+Services may be activated through your account's Horizon user interface.

 ### Suggestions